Vision-Language Adaptive Mutual Decoder for OOV-STR: Related Works

-{\bf STR. }~In the past ten years, STR methods evolve from HMM based \cite{hmm}, CTC based \cite{crnn}, to Attention based \cite{LAS, aster, sar, robustscan, abinet}.
-Limited by conditional independence assumption, HMM and CTC methods perform a language-free fragmented prediction, and usually need an external language model (LM).
+In the past ten years, STR methods evolved from HMM based \cite{hmm}, CTC based \cite{crnn}, to Attention based \cite{LAS,aster,sar,preSync,robustscan,abinet}.
+Limited by conditional independence assumption, both HMM and CTC based methods perform a language-free fragmented prediction, and usually need an external language model (LM) \cite{ctclm}.
 On the other hand, attention based approaches adopt an autoregressive framework, bringing an implicit LM and a more flexible spatial recognition ability.
-Moreover, ASTER \cite{aster} combines a rectification module with an attention decoder to tackle irregular STR, SAR \cite{sar} illustrates that a decoder with 2D attention is a strong baseline that achieves SOTA performance on irregular STR.
-Recently, query based parallel decoders are shown comparable preformance on STR, with a dynamic position enhancement branch \cite{robustscan} or an iterative language modeling \cite{abinet}. \\
+Moreover, ASTER \cite{aster} combines a rectification module with an attention decoder to tackle irregular STR, SAR \cite{sar} illustrates that a decoder with 2D attention is a strong baseline that achieves SOTA performance on irregular STR, while SATRN \cite{preSync} extends Transformer \cite{atten} to SAR and outperforms most STR methods.
+Recently, query based parallel decoders are shown comparable preformance on STR, with a dynamic position enhancement branch \cite{robustscan} or an iterative language modeling \cite{abinet}.
+Thanks to the development and application of these methods, machines are now able to recognize text in common scenes with a level of accuracy that rivals that of humans, marking a significant breakthrough in the field of text recognition.